pcingola/SnpEff/src/docs/snpeff/faq.md

 There should be only one STOP codon at the end of the transcript, but in this case, the transcript has multiple STOP codons, which is unlikely to be real.

 This usually indicates an error on the reference genome (or database).
-Could for, for example, indicating frame errors in the reference genome for one or more exons in this transcript.
+Could, for example, indicate frame errors in the reference genome for one or more exons in this transcript.

 **WARNING_TRANSCRIPT_NO_START_CODON**